jadebustos/science/mydegree/operative-investigation/README.md

 # Operative investigation

-To pass the operative investigation subject I had to deliver an assignment about Time Series forecasting using Neural Networks.
+Assignment about Time Series forecasting using Neural Networks for the operative investigation subject.